Atif-Anwer/QRCode_Following_LegoEV3_Robot/README.md

 The code flow can be generalized as follows:

 1. Get Deviation from center and Direction from KLT tracking

-	a.
-Find Region of Interest and its center (4x Red Circles in a square)
+... (a) Find Region of Interest and its center (4x Red Circles in a square) ..
-	b.
-Find SURF Feature points (QR Code with 4x Red Circles at the corners)
+... (b) Find SURF Feature points (QR Code with 4x Red Circles at the corners) ..
-	c.
-Match SURF features with QR Code template in file
+... (c) Match SURF features with QR Code template in file ..
-	d.
-Continue if QR code found else stop moving
+... (d)Continue if QR code found else stop moving ..

 2. Get Values of 5x Ultrasonic sensors from Arduino
 3. Get value from 1x front LEGO ultrasonic sensor
 4. Calculate Direction to turn based on the position of QR code in the field of view